hctwist/computational-graph/README.md

 # Computational Graph

 Simple framework for specifying and evaluating [computational graphs](https://en.wikipedia.org/wiki/Directed_graph) in C#.

 ## The Purpose

 Large, multi-step computations with complex dependencies are relatively difficult to manage safely and efficiently.
 Building computations inside the graph framework gives you a few main benefits:

-- Safe dependencies - nodes are guaranteed to re-compute if their inputs change and this will propogate through the graph
+- Safe dependencies - nodes are guaranteed to re-compute if their inputs change and this will propagate through the graph
-- Computation order is optimised to eliminate redundant computations
-- Computation is isolated to the subgraphs in which a dependency changed, leading to less expensive computations
+- Computation is optimised and isolated to the subgraphs in which a dependency changed
-- Easier to specify and change external parameters leading to re-computation
-- Nodes lend themselves to being easily testable
+- A node based architecture lends itself to being easily testable

 ## Usage